 Peljesac Peninsula: Location

-Located in the southern Croatia, Peljesac peninsula is 70 km long.
-Its furthest points are the Cape Vratnik near Ston to southeast and the cape Lovisce to northwest.
+Located in southern Croatia, the Peljesac peninsula is 70 km long.
+Its furthest points are the Cape Vratnik near Ston to the southeast and the cape Lovisce to the northwest.

 Peljesac is connected to the mainland near Ston with a narrow strip of land, barely 1.5 km wide.
 Sv.
 Ilija (St. Elijah) is the highest peak on the peninsula, and it's 961 m high.